Guide to Using the RIBA Plan of Work for Your Self-Build (2025 Update)

-Engaging an Architect - How to Use RIBA Plan of Works for Small Projects
+Engaging an Architect – A Step-by-Step Guide to the RIBA Plan of Work for Your Self-Build

-If you have a project in mind and would like to discuss material options or other concerns, book a FREE 1 Hour call by clicking the link below:
+If you have a project in mind and would like to discuss the RIBA Work stages, use the link below to book a free consultation:

 0. Strategic Definition